programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

      ...
 ```

+The [JSON](https://stackoverflow.blog/2022/06/02/a-beginners-guide-to-json-the-data-format-for-the-internet/) data format is a standard way of sending information around the internet.
+Users familiar with Python will notice that it resembles a list of nested dictionary values.
+The example above shows that county `properties` are `key`:`value` pairs.
+County 0's `FIPS` key has a value of 01059; its `NAME` key has the value 'Franklin'.

-### Add data to the Choropleth map's "property" dictionary
+### Add data to the Choropleth map's property dictionary

-Unfortunately, as you can see from the above example, the GeoJSON data doesn't currently have all the data generated earlier in the lesson.
-It can be added by iterating over the GeoJSON data, finding the information in the `map_df` dataframe, and adding it, selectively, to the GeoJSON properties dictionary.
+Unfortunately, the GeoJSON data above doesn't currently hold all the information you've generated so far.
+You can add it by iteratively selecting the desired information in the `map_df` dataframe and adding it to the GeoJSON properties dictionary.
 Here's how to do this:

-1. Create a `map_data_lookup` dataframe that copies the `map_df` but which uses FIPS as its index.
-This will facilitate searching for each county's FIPS number and extracting the data from the `map_df` (count of deaths, population, etc.) to be added to the GeoJSON data.
+1. Create a `map_data_lookup` dataframe that copies the `map_df`, using FIPS as its index.
+This will facilitate extracting data from the `map_df` (count of deaths, population, etc.) to be added to the GeoJSON data.
-1. Iterate over the GeoJSON data and add new property variables with data from the `map_df` dataframe.
+2. Iterate over the GeoJSON data and add new property variables using data the from `map_df`.

-Here's what the code looks like.
-The line numbers have been added to faciliate the explanation.
+In the code below, I've added line numbers to clarify the subsequent explanation:

 ```python
 1. map_data_lookup = map_df.set_index('FIPS')